User Log In

 6. After Completing Critical Thinking, Take the Team Management Course

 The goal of Team Management is to enable work groups (whether on their own or guided by expert consultants, trainers, or coaches) to make effective use of all the key principles and practices that are presented in the culture and skills track in the Quantum Wheel.
-Indeed, in the two courses on Culture Management and Critical Thinking, most of the time is spent on presenting important concepts and theories about human behavior in organizations—building on the foundational material that is initially presented in BASIC Training and ADVANCED Training in Conflict Management.
+Indeed, in the two courses on Culture Management and Critical Thinking, most of the time is spent on presenting important concepts and theories about human behavior in organizations—building on the foundational material that is initially presented in BASIC, GROUP, and ADVANCED Training in Conflict Management.
 For this course in the team track, however, less time is spent on providing new concepts and theories, because more time is dedicated to making sure that all varieties of groups (including work groups, cross-functional teams, project groups, and process improvement teams) can actually increase their performance and satisfaction in the workplace: first by identifying and then by closing their most stubborn time-gaps and team-gaps.
 As a total package, the first three tracks (cultures, skills, and teams) establish an effective quantum infrastructure in the informal organization, which then sets the stage for redesigning and improving the formal organization: strategy-structures and reward systems.

 7. If You Are Interested in Several of Our Online Courses, Take The Complete Program